-Caution: After reinstallation, the WHEEL SIMULATOR mounting system will seat itself into the wheel.
-After the first 100 miles check that the simulators are tight and secure to the wheels.
-If necessary, retighten the mounting screws.
+NOTICE: After the first 100 miles check that the simulators are tight and secure to the wheels.
+If necessary, retighten.
 We recommend that the wheel simulators are checked and inspected periodically to make sure that they are tight and secure to the wheels.